 Men's College Basketball and MLB Play-By-Play Commentator

-Dan Shulman is an ESPN play-by-play commentator for NCAA Men’s College Basketball and Major League Baseball telecasts.
+Dan Shulman is play-by-play commentator for men’s college basketball and Major League Baseball telecasts on ESPN.

-Shulman calls Saturday Primetime men’s college basketball games alongside analyst Jay Bilas and provides commentary for select games from a variety of conferences.
+Shulman calls Saturday Primetime men’s college basketball games alongside analyst Jay Bilas and provides commentary for some of the top matchups throughout the season.
 He also calls regular season MLB games for the network and is the voice of the World Series and additional MLB Postseason series on ESPN Radio.

 Shulman began working for ESPN in 1995 and has previously served as the voice of ESPN’s Sunday Night Baseball (2011-17), Monday Night Baseball (2008-10) and Wednesday Night Baseball (2002-07), along with ESPN Radio’s MLB postseason (1998-present) and regular season (2002-07) coverage.
 Shulman also called NBA games for the network from 2006-11.